Rome to Southern Italy

 Day 4: Mt Vesuvius / Sorrento

-This morning a private transfer will take you up the mighty Mt Vesuvius, where you’ll meet a local volcanology guide.
-Ascend to the summit of Mt Vesuvius for staggering 360 degree views over the Bay of Naples and into the steaming crater.
+A private transfer will take you up the mighty Mt Vesuvius this morning, where you’ll meet a local volcanology guide.
+Ascend to the summit of Mt Vesuvius for staggering 360-degree views over the Bay of Naples and into the steaming crater.
 Although Mt Vesuvius is still considered to be an active volcano, the last eruption was in 1944 and there's no sign of lava.
-See firsthand the awesome power of the volcano that engulfed the cities of Pompeii and Herculaneum in 79AD.
-In the afternoon, travel by private vehicle to the picturesque resort town of Sorrento.
-People have been coming to the peninsula and islands of the Sorrento region for at least 2000 years, and set invitingly atop dramatic cliffs over sparkling, blue waters, it's easy to see why.
-There are many options in this small seaside town with its fine piazzas, maze of old streets, sidewalk cafes and glamorous shops.
-The area is also famous for its lemon groves, producing the famous limoncello liqueur.
-In the evening, head out to try some of the best limoncello on offer in Sorrento.
+See firsthand the awesome power of the volcano that engulfed the cities of Pompeii and Herculaneum in 79 AD.
+In the afternoon, travel by private vehicle to the resort town of Sorrento.
+People have been coming to the peninsula and islands of the Sorrento region for at least 2000 years.
+There are many options in this small seaside town with its fine piazzas, maze of old streets, sidewalk cafes and shops.
+The area is famous for its lemon groves, which produce the famous limoncello liqueur.
+Consider heading out to try some tonight.

 Day 5: Sorrento